serebrotechet/somebook/README.md

 -/
 -/somebook
 -/
-There you can find usefull info for linux systems
+-/There you can find usefull info for linux systems -/SOFT
-SOFT
-MANUALS
+-/MANUALS
-PROBLEMS AND ANSEWRS
+-/PROBLEMS AND ANSEWRS